JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 ## Semi-Automatic Security Updates
 {product="tc"}

 To keep you ahead of the curve in preventing and mitigating security issues, TeamCity 2024.03 now automatically downloads critical security updates.
-This approach helps to keep your system fortified against emerging risks and to swiftly tackle major vulnerabilities, including those stemming from non-bundled plugins.
+This approach helps to keep your system fortified against emerging risks and to swiftly tackle major vulnerabilities.
 Note that after an update is downloaded automatically, a system administrator still needs to approve its installation.

 Learn more: [Upgrading TeamCity Server and Agents](upgrading-teamcity-server-and-agents.md#Security+Patches).